-Recreational Fire: The burning of materials other than rubbish; where the fuel being burned is not contained in an incinerator, barbecue grill, or barbecue pit; and with a total fuel area of 3 feet or less in diameter and 3 feet or less in height; for pleasure, religious, ceremonial, cooking, or similar purposes.
+A recreational fire is defined as the burning of materials other than rubbish, where the fuel being burned is not contained in an incinerator, barbecue grill or barbecue pit.
+The total fuel area is limited to three feet or less in diameter and three feet or less in height.
+These regulations apply to any recreational fire used for pleasure, religious, ceremonial, cooking or similar purposes.

 Recreational fires are allowed in the City of Chaska and Chaska Township.

-Open Burning: The burning of a bonfire, rubbish, or other fire in an outdoor location where the fuel being burned is not contained in an incinerator, barbecue grill or barbecue pit.
+Open burning is defined as the burning of a bonfire, rubbish, or other types of fire at an outdoor location where the fuel being burned is not contained in an incinerator, barbecue grill or barbecue pit.

-Recreational fires shall be constantly attended by a person of 17 years of age or older until the fire is extinguished.
+- Recreational fires shall be constantly attended by a person 17 years of age or older until the fire is extinguished.

-No recreational fires are allowed when the DNR, State of Minnesota, or City of Chaska has issued burning bans.
+- No recreational fires are allowed when the DNR, State of Minnesota or City of Chaska have issued burning bans.

-Recreational fires shall be no larger than 3 feet in diameter and 3 feet in height.
+- Recreational fires shall be no larger than three feet in diameter and three feet in height.

 - Recreational fires shall be extinguished if smoke emissions are offensive to building occupants, surrounding property owners, or if the burning is determined to be a hazardous condition.